Landscape and urban photographer focused on the relationship between people and places

-Roger describes himself as a geographer.
-He has an infectious enthusiasm for the human and physical aspects of the subject.
-This has driven his passion for photographing people and places and for sharing his images, knowledge and expertise with all those around him.
+I describe myself as a geographer and have an enthusiasm for the human and physical aspects of the subject.
+This has driven my passion for photographing people and places and for sharing my images, knowledge and expertise with all those around me.

-His interests in urban landscapes, the built environment and architecture stem from his time as a student at Newcastle University where he graduated with a degree in Town and Country Planning.
-This period also kindled a professional interest in information systems and technology which now underpins his approach to digital photography – including the processing, sharing and organisation of a substantial body of work covering several decades.
+My interests in urban landscapes, the built environment and architecture stem from my time as a student at Newcastle University where I graduated with a degree in Town and Country Planning.
+This period also kindled a professional interest in information systems and technology which now underpins my approach to digital photography – including the processing, sharing and organisation of a substantial body of work covering several decades.

-Roger now lives in Cheltenham, Gloucestershire, on the edge of the Cotswolds.
-He is married to Ann and has two grown-up daughters who have inherited an eye for composition and an innate ability to capture the moment.
+I now live in Cheltenham, Gloucestershire, on the edge of the Cotswolds.
+I am married to Ann and have two grown-up daughters who have inherited an eye for composition and an innate ability to capture the moment.